- Travel and Places»

 After many art deco tunnels and curving through the hills of Mt.
 Washington you are in L.A.
 The original intent was a beautiful leisure drive to the city.

 A picture of the famous Rose Parade along Colorado Blvd, but of interest is the building on the right.
 This is at the northeast corner of Arroyo Parkway and Colorado Blvd.
 The corner of the building shows the distinctive X tile design over the first floor.
 You can see it in the picture of Moose McGillycuddy's above.
 The address of this building is 117 E. Colorado.
 The Pacific Telephone had working offices there before 177 opened in 1971.

 Take note on the upper left Anderson's Typewriter Company.
 It is still in town in a much smaller building near Arroyo Parkway.

 Colorado Street Bridge

-In Mildred Pierce, 1941. by James M Cain Mildred drives the distance from Glendale to Pasadena in driving rain and crosses the Colorado street bridge from left to right.
+In Mildred Pierce, 1941, by James M. Cain, Mildred motors the distance from Glendale to Pasadena in driving rain and crosses the Colorado street bridge from left to right.